theAgileBear/Reddit-Monitoring-App/README.md

 - No data persisting
   - Could store information in a JSON txt file
   - Could create small SQL database to store posts and relative information
+- Subreddit and Request limits are not in environment file (ran out of time)

 ## Packages needed to install to make updates
 - MSTest.TestFramework